thirdweb-dev/unity-sdk/README.md

 All you need is a ThirdwebManager component in your scene.
 See [documentation](https://portal.thirdweb.com/unity) for more information.

 The SDK has been tested on Web, Desktop and Mobile platforms using Unity 2021 and 2022 LTS.
+We recommend using 2022 LTS.

 Note: The Newtonsoft DLL is included as part of the Unity Package, feel free to deselect it if you already have it installed as a dependency to avoid conflicts.